bbauska/front-end-web-ui/README.md

 ### **2. Design and Implementation**

-### Give a detailed system description and design and implementation details.
+<h3>Give a detailed system description and design and implementation details.</h3>

 In particular, this section should contain: